 Six columns of internal status indicators are located on the display section of the consoles.
 Refer to Figure 5-5.
-When the particular indicator is glowing, the condition or fault described on page 5-5 exists:
+When the particular indicator is glowing, the condition or fault described below exists:

 Figure 5-5.
 Internal Status Indicators

 1. STORAGE ACTIVE 0-1-2-3